Understanding Flybarless RC Helicopters:

 This multi sensor system is correctly known as an IMU (internal measurement unit).

-You will (unfortunately) often see them marketed as 6 or 9 axis gyros which is nothing more than marketing wank and complete nonsense!
+You will (unfortunately) often see them marketed as 6 or 9 gyros which is nothing more than marketing nonsense.

 We do after all live in a 3 dimensional universe, and it's impossible to detect more than 3 axis of physical spacial movement along the yaw, pitch, and roll axis.
 The correct term they should be marketed by is 6 or 9 axis sensors or IMU's not gyros.